Data vs classifiers, who wins?: Results and discussion

-Another positive point obtained was the increase in the maximum rating value and consequently the increase in the difference between Optimal and Random Forest, which remained as the best real classifier.
-Furthermore, it is possible to observe a grouping of classifiers that belong to the same model family.
-This situation is also consistent with the expected final result, as it is imagined that classifiers from the same family have a similar performance.
+Another interesting observation was the increase in the maximum rating value and consequently the increase in the difference between Optimal and Random Forest classifiers, which remained as the best real classifier.
+Furthermore, it is possible to observe a group of classifiers that belong to the same model family.
+This situation is also consistent with the expected final result, as it is assumed that classifiers from the same family have a similar performance.

-The more datasets are filtered for the most discriminating and difficult, the more evident the rating difference between real and artificial classifiers becomes, as can be seen in the ranking with 30\% of the benchmark (see Table \ref{tab2}).
-Where the rating difference between Optimal and Random Forest exceeds 100 points.
+The more datasets are filtered for the most discriminating and difficult, the more evident the rating difference between real and artificial classifiers becomes, as can be seen in the ranking with 30\% of the benchmark (refer to Table \ref{tab2}), where the rating difference between Optimal and Random Forest exceeds 100 points.

 However, it is noted that the position of the artificial classifiers has changed.
-The expected order that was reached by the ranking with a cut of 50\% has changed and the artificial Minority classifier has come out of second to last place and has a rating value very close to the Majority classifier.
-This situation possibly occurs due to the smaller amount of datasets for evaluation and the lower discrimination power in half of the benchmark, as only 18 datasets are used in which 9 have low discrimination values because they are the most difficult.
+The expected order that was reached by the ranking with a 50\% cutoff has changed and the artificial Minority classifier has dropped from second to the last position and has a rating value very close to that of the Majority classifier.
+This situation possibly occurs due to the smaller amount of datasets for evaluation and the lower discrimination power in half of the benchmark, as only 18 datasets are used and 9 of them have low discrimination values because they are the most difficult ones.
 Such condition can be better observed in Table \ref{tab6}.

-Note that the set of datasets resulting from the 30\% cut has the lowest mean and highest standard deviation of Discrimination.
+Note that the set of datasets resulting from the 30\% cut0ff has the lowest mean and highest standard deviation of Discrimination.
 And simultaneously presents the highest average percentage of Difficulty, but with the highest standard deviation as well.
 This results in an unbalanced benchmark set that may not be adequate to evaluate models well.
-As an example, we have the final position of Random Forest with three trees that appeared in the 5th position in the benchmarks with 100\%, 70\% and 50\% of the total datasets, but which performed below the KNN algorithms for the set of 30\%.
+As an example, we have the final position of Random Forest with three trees that appeared in the 5th position in the benchmarks with 100\%, 70\% and 50\% of the total datasets, but which performed below the KNN algorithms for the 30\% set.